Plan de negocio apartamentos turisticos

 • I will have my own, personal vacation rental website.
 My site, my rules!

-• I have several properties to rent, so I will list them on several websites to increase traffic and booking numbers.
+• I have several properties to rent, so I will list them on several vacation rental websites to increase traffic and booking numbers.

 • I will pay for Google Ads in my local area.